 J. Stefan Dupré, President and CEO (1996-2000)

 J. Stefan Dupré joined CIFAR in 1996, after holding many senior academic positions including Dean of the School of Graduate Studies at the University of Toronto and founding Chairman of the Ontario Council of University Affairs.
-He became a professor of political science at the University of Toronto in 1963, and then Professor Emeritus.
+He became a professor of political science at the University of Toronto in 1963, and is now Professor Emeritus.
 He oversaw the evolution of the Institute’s early work on superconductivity and gravity to focus on the emerging revolutions in these fields.

 Prior to his presidency, Stefan was a member of the National Research Council of Canada and the Social Sciences and Humanities Research Council of Canada.
 He was past-president of the Institute of Public Administration of Canada, and received the Institute’s Vanier Medal.
-He was also an Officer of the Order of Canada.
+He is also an Officer of the Order of Canada.